abicas/SapOnMicrosoftDemos/content/env_setup/sap_cal/accsetup/_index.en.md

 Alright, now we have the proper access to deploy a S/4HANA in your subscription.

+### Deploying SAP S/4HANA
-SAP CAL allows for a 30 day Trial of the Solutions available, where SAP licenses are waived for 30 days; only the cloud provider hosting fees apply.
+SAP CAL allows for a 30 day Trial of the Solutions available, where SAP licenses are waived; only the cloud provider hosting fees apply.
 You can setup auto-shutdown and auto-terminate later on to make sure we keep costs low.

 In order to deploy a Trial S/4HANA in you subscription: